StrawberryMaster/StrawberryMaster/README.md

 </p>
 <hr/>

-# 📚 Projects
+# 📚 Some of my projects
-- [PFM](https://github.com/StrawberryMaster/PFM-js) - A Discord bot for fun and games
+- [PFM](https://github.com/StrawberryMaster/PFM-js) - A feature-rich Discord bot for fun and games.
+It doesn't bite, I swear
-- [TrackGen](https://github.com/StrawberryMaster/TrackGen) - An actually functional fork of CodingCactus's TrackGen
+- [TrackGen](https://github.com/StrawberryMaster/TrackGen) - An upgraded fork of CodingCactus's TrackGen, with dark theme support, multiple Blue Marble maps support, and speed enhancements
+- [hypo-track](https://github.com/StrawberryMaster/hypo-track) - A companion to TrackGen and a fork of the same program by Monsoonjr99.
+Included here are speed optimizations, support for custom themes, and smaller map sizes for better viewing
+- [wayback-machine-downloader](https://github.com/StrawberryMaster/wayback-machnine-downloader) - A Wayback Machine downloader, spooky.
+The functional version of a program with similar name, made in Ruby
+- [Weezersort](https://github.com/StrawberryMaster/weezersort) - What's with these homies dissing my girl?
+- [Liberal Crime Squad](https://github.com/StrawberryMaster/Liberal-Crime-Squad) - My attempt at cleaning up a fork of Liberal Crime Squad.
+See my fork of the next gen version [here](https://github.com/StrawberryMaster/lcs-new-age)
 - [cyclone-sim](https://github.com/StrawberryMaster/cyclone-sim) - A slightly more updated fork of Monsoonjr99's Cyclone Sim.
 I do random stuff there, may be outdated by the time you see it
 - [experiments](https://github.com/StrawberryMaster/experiments) - A collection of random experiments.
 My wallet's down there, too
-- [HHWValues](https://github.com/StrawberryMaster/HHWValues) - A political values test for a community I worked in

 ![metrics](/github-metrics.svg)
 ![langs](https://github-readme-stats.vercel.app/api/top-langs?username=StrawberryMaster&show_icons=true&locale=en&layout=compact&theme=radical)